 The foundation of the grand lodge remains today.

-As a nod to history, California State Parks is planning a full equestrian center with trailer parking and campsites for the western end of the ranch
+As a nod to history, California State Parks has drawn up plans for an equestrian center with trailer parking and campsites for the western end of the ranch.

 Ronald and Nancy ride beside the main barn (right) that stands today

 Next to the old main driveway near Lake Vista Drive & Mulholland Hwy.